-In general, where anger is derailing the mediation, the parties should be brought into private caucus.
+In general, where anger is derailing the mediation, the parties should be brought into a private caucus.
 They are more likely to talk about their emotions alone with a calm neutral than in the presence of their opponent.
 Deal with the angry party first.
 They will expect to be avoided.
-Attending to them first will surprise them and may build good will.
+Attending to them first will surprise them and may build goodwill.
 Also, dealing with them quickly will keep them from brooding or building up resentment over a long wait.

-The goal of the caucus is to remove the anger mask and reveal the ego-threatening emotion underneath.
+The goal of the caucus is to remove the mask and reveal the ego-threatening emotion underneath.
 Why?
 Because until the threat is dealt with, the defensive anger will remain.

-Sometimes unmasking anger will be as simple as asking questions like these: “What were you dreading most about today’s mediation?“ “What is the worst possible outcome for today’s mediation?”
+Sometimes unmasking will be as simple as asking questions like these: “What were you dreading most about today’s mediation?“ “What is the worst possible outcome for today’s mediation?”
 “What upsets you most about (the underlying situation) and its aftermath?”
 “Are there things you wish you hadn’t done in the (underlying situation) and its aftermath?
-Questions like this may uncover low status emotions like anxiety, fear, guilt and shame.
+Questions like this may uncover low-status emotions like anxiety, fear, guilt, and shame.
 Of course, the party may not feel secure enough to talk to you about these emotions.
 But asking the questions will engage the analytical part of his or her brain, which typically helps to defuse anger.

-Another thing you can try is talking about anger generally – how easily we become angry, how anger causes or amplifies pain, how it drains us, and how it is likely to interfere with the party’s goals for the mediation.
+Another thing you can try is talking generally – how easily we become angry, how anger causes or amplifies pain, how it drains us, and how it is likely to interfere with the party’s goals for the mediation.
 Stay calm and keep your voice low.

-You can explain anger masks to the party – how anger covers more vulnerable emotion, and use the example of a parent who gets angry with a child for not doing schoolwork because the parent is fearful the child will not succeed.
+You can explain anger masks to the party – how being angry covers more vulnerable emotion, and use the example of a parent who gets angry with a child for not doing schoolwork because the parent is fearful the child will not succeed.
 Ask what uncomfortable emotions might be covered up by the party’s anger.
 Then just wait silently and hope that the angry party fills the void with something useful.
 Be prepared to hear that your approach is unhelpful psychological mumbo-jumbo.
 Simply ask how you can be helpful.

 Not everyone will let you take off their anger masks.
 Those who have been trained to dominate (military, police) who value emotional distance (lawyers, doctors, first responders) or who feel the need to control (judges, CEOs) will be particularly hard to reach.
 But when you can unmask their anger, you may well find the key to a successful mediation.